Skip to main content

 Collection<Object>coreEach element individually dispatched to matching BotReturnTypeHandler via supportsElement()

 LocalizedReplycore-i18nMessageSource key lookup resolved to locale-aware SendMessage.
-Implements MarkupAware
+Implements MarkupAware.
+Actions routed through BotReplyActionChain (since 0.0.6)

 PlainReply — Fluent API

 PlainReply is an immutable value object.
-All builder methods return new instances.
+All wither methods return new instances.
+A builder is also available.

 PlainReply.of("Hello!") // text only